FACTBOX-The next European Commission - nominees so far

 HUNGARY: Foreign Minister Tibor Navracsics.

-ITALY: Foreign Minister Federica Mogherini appointed to the position of EU foreign policy chief.
+ITALY: Foreign Minister Federica Mogherini nominated.
+Rome is pushing for her to get the post of EU foreign policy chief but has faced resistance from east European member states which fear she is too sympathetic to Russia.

 IRELAND: Environment Minister Phil Hogan.